jsbots/AutoFish/README.md

 /script PickupInventoryItem(16);
 /script ReplaceEnchant();
 ```
-- You can turn off all the "sleeping" and random values to make the bot work 2-3 times faster.
+- You can turn off all the "sleeping" and random values to make the bot work **2-3 times** faster.
+- If you want to use the bot with multiple windows don't forget to switch the game to **DirectX 11**.
 - If you use whitelist feature in different from English languages for the first time, wait until the bot downloads the data for your language.
 - Don't fish near other players, the bot might confuse their bobber for yours.
 - If the bot often misses the "jerking" of the bobber and does nothing, as a solution you might need to make your camera more horizontal, so that the bot "sees" the "jerking" animation better: